-We have taken a good time lately working on mastering the basics in AutoCAD, and with it, you must be able by now to draft all basic shapes using AutoCAD.
+We have taken a good time lately working on mastering the basics in AutoCAD, and with this skill, you must be able to replicate any 2D images using AutoCAD.

 As you must have noticed from our past experience, learning AutoCAD goes first with understanding what the environment is made of, How to draw basic shapes, and finally how to combine all the basics to create complex designs.

 - 3D AutoCAD drawing

 - 3D Intersection in AutoCAD

 - How to unite 3D objects in AutoCAD

 - Drafting a 3D rectangle

 - Shell in AutoCAD

 - Save your life with the SPHERE command in AutoCAD

 3D Projects (Good 3D practice exercises)